JerryMacedoCastro/JerryMacedoCastro/README.md

 ### Hello, everyone 👋

- 🔧 I'm current working as a frontend engineer, focused on software development at <a href="https://www.ambevtech.com.br//">Ambev</a>.
+ 🔧 I'm current working as a fullstack engineer, focused on software development at <a href="https://www.ambevtech.com.br//">Ambev</a>.
+ 🎩 I recently assumed the tech leader position.
  👨‍💻 I'm continuous learning about React using Typescript and .NET.
  😉 I'm not an expert but I'm comfortable talking in english.

-### Somethings I already work with
+### Somethings I already worked with
 - HTML, CSS.
 - Javascript, Typescript.
 - Node JS.